CamStan/test-docs/unifycr-docs/docs/build-intercept.rst

-    The initial install could take a while as Spack will install build dependencies (autoconf, automake, m4, libtool, and pkg-config) as well as any dependencies of dependencies (cmake, perl, etc) if you don't already have these dependencies installed through Spack or haven't told Spack where they are locally installed on your system (i.e., through a custom `packages.yaml <https://spack.readthedocs.io/en/latest/build_settings.html#external-packages>`_).
+    The initial install could take a while as Spack will install build dependencies (autoconf, automake, m4, libtool, and pkg-config) as well as any dependencies of dependencies (cmake, perl, etc.) if you don't already have these dependencies installed through Spack or haven't told Spack where they are locally installed on your system (i.e., through a custom `packages.yaml <https://spack.readthedocs.io/en/latest/build_settings.html#external-packages>`_).